arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

 I'm not going to take a decision on a specific path.
 ```

-Or think to a function describing the probability distribution of a stocastic process.
+Or think to a function describing the probability distribution of a stocastic process, such as the fluctuation of stock prices: the function might model a Gaussian bell shaped curve and even if it does not return a single value you still want to compose it with other similar functions.

 Unsurprisingly, nondeterministic functions are typically leveraged to explore combinatory problems, such as the evaluation of the possible moves in a chess match.
 And that's exactly the use case we will develop (although in an extremely simplified implementation).